Aman11b/Essential-Codes/React.md

  * -> how a child promotion(child) update sate in checkout(parent) > pass setCoupon down to component which need to update the state

+ ## DERIVED STATE
+ * -> state that is computed from an existing peice of state or from props